 A still-standing building for a change… although this one looks like it’s falling down!
-(The staff assure me it isn’t.
-Apparently the owner’s best friend is a structural engineer, which is reassuring to know.)
+The staff assure me it isn’t.
+Apparently the owner’s best friend is a structural engineer, which is reassuring, I dare say.

 Antwerp Mansion is a thriving club and music venue just off Wilmslow Road in Rusholme, on the edge of Victoria Park.
 Open Thursdays, Fridays and Saturdays until 3 in the morning, it’s near Hardy’s Well on the Dickenson Road junction:

 To find it from Hardy’s Well, walk up Wilmslow Road towards town (crossing Dickenson Road) then turn right into Rusholme Grove.
 The satellite image also shows the path you take through Antwerp Mansion’s grounds to the main door.

 This is what the Rusholme Grove / Wilmslow Road junction looks like:

 Rusholme Grove is a pokey-looking dead-end:

 Half-way along Rusholme Grove on the left, you’ll see the entrance to Antwerp Mansion:

 After gaudy Wilmslow Road, the decor’s quite reserved.
 Are those Vurt feathers on that fence?

 The house was built around 1840, and was apparently a Belgian Consulate in a former life.
 Renamed in 2009, it’s been gradually restored and decorated by volunteers: